 6.1 Recognized Holidays.
 All full-time employees will receive eight hours of holiday pay for each recognized holiday whether worked or not.
 The holiday pay will be based on the employee's hourly rate of pay, excluding shift differential.
 Full-time employees that work on a recognized holiday will be paid overtime for all hours worked in addition to receiving eight hours of holiday pay.
+Employees whose workday is more than eight hours, still only receive eight hours of holiday pay.
 The eight hours holiday pay is not considered work time and will not be counted as hours worked for the purposes of overtime calculation.
+Holidays occurring during an employee's scheduled vacation are treated as holidays and are not counted as annual leave hours/days.
+Paid holidays are not available to employees on workers' compensation leave.